TranVuHung99/draw_canvas/PRD.md

     - [x] When in "Erase" mode, set the painter's `BlendMode` to `BlendMode.clear`.
     - [x] Update the `CustomPainter` to apply the `BlendMode.clear` when drawing lines in erase mode, effectively erasing them.

+*   **Process: Adjust Stroke Width**
+    - [x] Add a vertical `Slider` inside a `Drawer` with discrete steps and divisions.
+    - [x] The selected stroke width value should be displayed on the main UI.
+    - [x] On slider value change, update the stroke width state.
+    - [x] The `CustomPainter` will use this value to adjust the thickness of both drawing and erasing lines.

 *   **Process: Sticker Placement**
     - [ ] Create `Draggable` widgets for each sticker in the palette.
     - [ ] Implement a `DragTarget` on the canvas area.